 As I picked up the package, I opened it up to discover that it was empty!
 I can’t believe that I got a big envelope with literally nothing inside.
 It was that moment from being a happy customer to becoming very frustrated.
 I asked myself, how will the company solve this problem for me?

-Eventually I was able to talk to a real person and they sent me a new book.
+Eventually, I was able to talk to a real person and they sent me a new book.
 Best part?
 They ended up charging me for that book too!
-I felt unsatisfied with the interaction, but I learned five interesting concepts about customer service through this entire experience.
+I felt unsatisfied with the interaction, but I learned five interesting concepts about customer service throughout this entire experience.